bytedance/g3/doc/openssl-variants.md

 ## How

-AWS-LC is supported in branch `rel/aws-lc`.

 ### Build

 - Make sure you have `cmake`, `pkg-config` installed

 - Install a recent version of [go](https://go.dev/dl/) if you want to do AWS-LC code generation.

-- Build with `--features vendored-aws-lc` cargo build option.
+- Build with `--no-default-features --features vendored-aws-lc,rustls-aws-lc,<other features>` cargo build option.

-### Package

-Switch to branch `rel/aws-lc`, then run the build script or create the release tarball as usual.